openedx/docs.openedx.org/source/educators/migration_wip/1_general_information/resources_for_course_teams.rst

 Documentation
 ==============

-Documentation for course teams is available from the `docs.edx.org`_ web page.
+Documentation for course teams is available from the docs.edx.org web page.

-* `Building and Running an edX Course`_ is a comprehensive guide with concepts and procedures to help you build a course in Studio and then use the Learning Management System (LMS) to run a course.
+* `Building and Running an Open edX Course`_ is a comprehensive guide with concepts and procedures to help you build a course in Studio and then use the Learning Management System (LMS) to run a course.